TWICKENHAM ROWING CLUB BYLAWS

 -

-Community Sporting activities: Including Learn to Row courses, Pilates, Fitness training and similar activities, which are open to non-members and the general public.
+Community Sporting activities: Including Learn to Row courses, pilates, fitness training and similar activities, which are open to non-members and the general public.

 -